Last updated on March 2nd, 2023 at 01:11 pm

-This particular conspiracy theory arises from none other than Robert F Kennedy, Jr, one of Donald Trump’s lapdogs for vaccines.
-Kennedy has made this claim for several years now, but repeated it in a recent interview, stating that, “the CDC is a subsidiary of the pharmaceutical industry.
+Kennedy, who once threw himself at Donald Trump in an effort to head a Vaccine Commission, has made this claim for several years now, but repeated it in an interview, stating that, “the CDC is a subsidiary of the pharmaceutical industry.
 The agency owns more than 20 vaccine patents and purchases and sells $4.1 billion in vaccines annually.”

 Let’s talk about patents

 I’m going to try to synthesize what you should know about patents into a few sentences.
 This does not make me or you an expert on patent law, but it should suffice, at least enough to understand how patents work in the pharmaceutical world.